Skip to main content

 Some participants in Denmark (no answer n=6) were unable to respond due to their emotional vulnerability.

-From the collected data, we were able to analyze 31 people with post-traumatic stress disorder.
+Out of the collected data we were able to analyse 31 people with post-traumatic stress disorder.
 Of the 31 patients, 25 are right-handed (80.6%) and 6 are left-handed (19.35%).

 Trauma was less than 2 years for 32.25% of patients (n = 10) and more than 2 years for the remaining 67.74% (n = 21).

-The main unpleasant emotions experienced by the patients during the study were fear (55%), sadness (20%), anger (20%), and others (5%) of cases.
+The main unpleasant emotions experienced by the patients during the study were fear (55%), sadness (20%), anger (20%) and others (5%) of cases.

 Two people spontaneously healed their traumatic image during mental evocation (within the first two minutes where their eyes were closed).
-They did not receive any color treatment and the effect was still present after one month.
+They did not receive any colour treatment and the effect was still present after one month.

 The average SUD score before treatment was 8.74/10 (Table 1)